'Ketamine Queen' accused of selling fatal dose to Matthew Perry agrees to plead guilty

 On the day of Perry’s death, Sangha told Fleming they should delete all the messages they had sent each other, according to her indictment.

 Her home in North Hollywood, California, was raided in March 2024 by Drug Enforcement Administration agents who found large amounts of methamphetamines and ketamine, according to an affidavit from an agent.
-She was indicted that June, arrested that August and has been held in jail since.
+She has been held in federal custody for about a year.

 None of the defendants has yet been sentenced.